-The principal officer must approve types of information under each class as suitable and appropriate for routine disclosure prior to the information being published.
+The Principal Officer must approve types of information under each class as suitable and appropriate for Routine Disclosure prior to the information being published.

-As outlined below, the information custodian must determine what type of information can be routinely disclosed within each class and then seek approval from the principal officer.
+The Information Custodian must determine what type of information can be routinely disclosed within each class and then seek approval from the Principal Officer.

-Once approved, the information custodian is responsible for the preparation and publication of the items of routine information in the first instance, and for maintaining the currency of the information, where applicable.
+Once approved, the Information Custodian is responsible for the preparation and publication of the items of routine information in the first instance, and for maintaining the currency of the information, where applicable.

-Process for the routine disclosure of information
+Process for the Routine Disclosure of information

-Identification of potential information types for routine disclosure
+Identification of potential information types for Routine Disclosure

-Each business unit of Forestry Tasmania is to regularly review information it possesses and identify what information may be routinely disclosed and how and when it should be disclosed.
+Each business unit of Sustainable Timber Tasmania is to regularly review information it possesses and identify what information may be routinely disclosed and how and when it should be disclosed.